 Halifax police chief tells inquiry he was unaware of report of turf war with RCMP

-Halifax's police chief says he wasn't aware about reports of a turf war between his police force and the RCMP.
+Halifax's police chief says his offer to send officers to back up the RCMP's response to the April 2020 mass shooting was turned down, even after senior tactical officers at the city were pushing for the force to send help.

-Dan Kinsella made the comments today on the witness stand at the public inquiry into the Nova Scotia mass shooting, which is investigating how a gunman murdered 22 people over two days in April 2020.
+Dan Kinsella testified Thursday at the public inquiry investigating how a gunman driving a replica car murdered 22 people in the province on April 18-19, 2020.

+Kinsella said he telephoned Supt.
+Janice Gray, who was in charge of the RCMP in the Halifax area, to offer assistance at about 8 a.m. on April 19.
+He said he asked, "How can we help?" and he said Gray responded that the RCMP would let him know.

+Asked why he waited until 8 a.m. that morning to call the RCMP, Kinsella replied, "It was my understanding that the offer had been made (earlier) by the (Halifax police) watch commander, the duty officer who had been communicating with the RCMP officers on the ground."

 Co-ordination between RCMP and municipal police forces during the mass shooting has been a point of contention during the inquiry.

+Kinsella also said earlier in his testimony that he wasn't aware of reports of a turf war between his police force and the Mounties.

-Kinsella was asked about a September 2021 "wellness report" commissioned by the RCMP, which noted that Mounties said there was an ongoing "turf battle" between the Halifax police and the Nova Scotia RCMP regarding funding and control over police operations.
+He was also asked about a September 2021 "wellness report" commissioned by the RCMP, which noted that Mounties said there was an ongoing "turf battle" between the Halifax police and the Nova Scotia RCMP regarding funding and control over police operations.

-The report, released at the public inquiry, quoted officers accusing Halifax police leadership of "doing everything" they could to "undermine and break" the relationship with the RCMP.
+The report, released in a redacted form at the public inquiry, quoted officers accusing Halifax police leadership of "doing everything" they could to "undermine and break the relationship with the RCMP in order to access more resources from (Halifax Regional Municipality) and the province."

-Kinsella says he only recently learned of the report and wishes he had read it when it was published.

-He says he knows that the integrated police unit -- in which Halifax officers and RCMP work together -- "is not perfect."

-Kinsella says had he known about these complaints, he would have initiated a discussion with the RCMP to work on improving the relationship.
+Kinsella said he had only recently learned of the report and wishes he had read it when it was published.
+He said he knows that the integrated police unit -- in which Halifax officers and RCMP work together -- "is not perfect."
+Kinsella said that had he known about these complaints, he would have initiated a discussion with the RCMP to work on improving the relationship.

 RCMP Commissioner Brenda Lucki testified on Tuesday at the inquiry that she wasn't aware for several months that the wellness report had been completed, adding that she first saw the report in June of this year.